Are doctors offices required to have EMR?

 This represents a substantial increase since 2008, when only 42% of physicians used any EHR.
 The trend shows consistent growth, highlighting the effectiveness of incentives and the perceived benefits of EMRs.
 However, adoption isn’t uniform across practices:

-• Larger hospitals and those affiliated with systems have higher adoption rates compared to smaller and independent facilities.
+• Larger hospitals and those affiliated with systems have higher adoption rates than smaller and independent facilities.

 • Teaching hospitals tend to adopt sooner than non-teaching ones.